E@ECIPE

 Oscar Guinea is a Senior Economist at ECIPE.

 Oscar is the author of several studies in the field of international trade, digital markets, industrial policy, and healthcare.
 He contributes regularly to debates on EU trade policy in newspaper articles and seminars.
-His research interests include globalization, technological change, economic dependencies, and European relations with the Mercosur countries.
+His research interests include globalisation, technological change, economic dependencies, and European relations with the Mercosur countries.
 Oscar is the author of a regular column in the Spanish newspaper El País where he writes about EU trade and economic policy.

 He joined ECIPE in 2018 having worked as an Economic Adviser at the Scottish Government in the Office of the Chief Economic Adviser.
 Prior to that, he worked for the European Commission (DG ENER) as a national expert on energy policy.
 Oscar has experience appraising and assessing regulation as a government economist and private consultant.